GOLDMAN SACHS BDC, INC. (NYSE:GSBD) Files An 8-K Results of Operations and Financial Condition - Market Exclusive

 Item 2.02 – Results of Operations and Financial Condition.

-On February 21, 2020, the Company will host a conference call to discuss its financial results for its fourth quarter and year ended December 31, 2019.
-In connection therewith, the Company will provide an investor presentation on its website at http://www.goldmancsachsbdc.com.
-An excerpt of the investor presentation is attached hereto as Exhibit 99.1.
+On February 20, 2020, Goldman Sachs BDC, Inc. (the “Company”) issued a press release announcing its financial results for the fourth quarter and year ended December 31, 2019.
+The text of the press release is included as Exhibit 99.1 to this Form 8-K.

 The information disclosed under this Item 2.02, including Exhibit 99.1 hereto, is being “furnished” and shall not be deemed “filed” by the Company for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that Section, and shall not be deemed incorporated by reference into any filing under the Securities Act of 1933, as amended (the “Securities Act”), or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.